Donate Food and Items

 - reusable shopping bags are incredibly useful and help us save money in the long run,

-- toiletries and hygiene supplies like soap, toilet paper, toothpaste, and the like all help food bank customers meet more of their basic needs,
+- toiletries and hygiene supplies like soap, toilet paper, toothpaste, and feminine hygiene products all help food bank customers meet more of their basic needs,

 - fresh produce from your garden, CSA or P-Patch is quite popular with our customers, and